 University of Iowa

-FEB: We have four new papers accepted to CSCW'15!
-More soon.
+FEB: We had four new papers accepted to CSCW'15.

 Glance: Rapidly Coding Behavioral Video with the Crowd,